shadeorgin/shade-nextGen/README.md

 - Local MySQL database for development

 ## Documentation
-- [Chart.js Integration Guide](docs/ReadMe-Chart.js-PHP.md) - Guide for implementing interactive charts using Chart.js in PHP applications
+- [Chart.js Integration Guide](UserGuides/ReadMe-Chart.js-PHP.md) - Guide for implementing interactive charts using Chart.js in PHP applications
+- [Analytics Dashboard Guide](UserGuides/analytics-dashboard.md) - Documentation for using and customizing the analytics dashboard

 ## File Organization
 - All pages include init.php which handles: